Practical how-to guide

 Common Mistakes

-• Skipping the kneading stage for minced kebabs.
+• Skipping the kneading stage for minced kebabs that need to grip the skewer.

-• Cooking over aggressive flames instead of steady heat.
+• Cooking over aggressive flames instead of steady, hot heat.

-• Serving on cold bread that cannot absorb juices.
+• Serving on cold bread that cannot absorb juices or fold properly.

 Kebab FAQ